 I am a fourth-year PhD student working with Arthur Gretton at Gatsby Computational Neuroscience Unit, UCL.
-I am expected to finish my PhD study in September 2017.
+I am expected to finish my PhD study at the end of 2017.
 I received M.Eng. from Tokyo Institute of Technology where I worked with Masashi Sugiyama on supervised feature selection using squared-loss mutual information.
 Before that I was a research assistant working with Thanaruk Theeramunkong on a Thai news relations discovery project.
 I received B.Sc. in Computer Science from SIIT, Thammasat university, Thailand.

 My works are listed on this page.
 I occasionally update my blog summarizing what I learn.
 Some photos I have taken are on Flickr.
 I also maintain a web site for Gatsby's machine learning journal club.